heussd/next-digital-leader-summit-2020/README.md

 1. Open HTML test report [./build/reports/tests/test/index.html](./build/reports/tests/test/index.html)

-1. What is the output of the Unit Test?
+1. What is the output of the Unit Test `task0`?

 # First Task

 1. Switch to Branch Taks_1 or open a new instance GITPODLINK

-2. We have prepared a Sudoku Board for you and your taks is to fill the board with the number 8.
+2. We have prepared a Sudoku Board for you and your task is to fill the board with the number 8.
 For this you have to create a new Constraint Rule in the file sudokuConstraints.drl.
 You can test your code with the command gradle -t test.

+3. If you completed the task, the unit test named `task1` succeeds.

 # Second Task